 AllVoices is a community website where users can upload graphics and other pieces of content to share with other users.
 The potential for copyright infringement by users is very high.
 AllVoices appeared to realize as much and moved to qualify for the DMCA safe harbor protections soon after the site launched in 2008.

-Perhaps the simplest compliance step required under the DMCA is the designation of a “DMCA agent” with the Copyright Office.
+Perhaps the most straightforward compliance step required under the DMCA is the designation of a “DMCA agent” with the Copyright Office.
 For some odd reason, AllVoices failed to register their agent until March of 2011.
 This delay may well end up costing the company millions of dollars.

 The judge overseeing the litigation ruled in favor of Oppenheimer, which reveals just how important it is to comply with the requirements of the DMCA.
-By failing to take one of the easiest compliance steps, AllVoices now finds itself in the middle of expensive litigation and faces the potential of a substantial damages award against it.
+By failing to take one of the most manageable compliance steps, AllVoices now finds itself in the middle of expensive litigation and faces the potential of a substantial damages award against it.
+Such are the consequences of DMCA compliance mistakes.

 If you allow visitors to your site to post anything to it, including even just product reviews or comments, you are playing Russian roulette if you don’t take advantages of the protections provided by the DMCA.
 Don’t half-ass it.
+DMCA compliance mistakes can doom you.
 Make sure you understand the compliance steps required to qualify for the safe harbor protections and then put a system and documentation in place to meet those requirements.
 Posting a DMCA policy on your site is not enough as Imgur and AllVoices are learning.

 Contact me today to learn more about the DMCA and how to take advantage of the safe harbor provisions it contains.